GRAPHENATED VACCINATED ARE IN THE MATRIX/INTERNET OF BODIES

 What can you do?
 Stop taking any shots... even flu shots (Pfizer admitted to adding the toxic covid shot into this year's flu shots).
 They are trying to track and trace everyone via the GO (Graphene Oxide and Graphene Hydroxide) in the human bodies of humanity... folks this is slavery.

 I highly recommend moving away from the populated cities with multiple cell phones and cell phone towers.
-This is not a joke. iEEE is a trillon dollar industry ... employing millions of worldwide electrical engineers and scientist to carry out this global holocaust!
-Shame on them!
+This is not a joke. iEEE is a trillon dollar industry ... employing millions of electrical engineers to carry out this global holocaust!

 FREE email alerts of the most important BANNED videos in the world